illinois-stat430/stat430materials/lectures/week1_data/week1_supplemental_materials.md

 R code
 ```
 ````
 where the brackets {} specify code chunk options.
 In the above, **r** indicates that the code chunk should access R and then return the output given by **R code**.
 Here **chunk_name** is the name given to the code chunk.
-Naming conde chunks is helpful for debugging and internal referencing.
+Naming code chunks is helpful for debugging and internal referencing.

-Some common code chunk specifications ar eincluded below:
+Some common code chunk specifications are included below:

 - The **echo** argument specifies whether or not the code should be displayed.
 The default value is set to **echo = TRUE**, you can set **echo = FALSE** to hide R code.